ttltrk/TTT/PY/PACKAGES/NUMPY/NUMPY.md

 ### NUMPY

----

-NumPy is a library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays
+- NumPy is a library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.
+- NumPy (Numerical Python) is a Python library used to work with numerical data.
+- NumPy includes functions and data structures that can perform a wide variety of mathematical operations.
 ---

 * [ARRAYS](https://github.com/ttltrk/TTT/blob/master/PY/PACKAGES/NUMPY/ARRAYS/ARRAYS.md)